Tuiscint na TalúnWisdom of the Land

 What is Tuiscint na Talún?

-We strongly believe that the knowledges that need to be (re)created for futures without coloniality and the colonial way of being need to be regenerated through communal and socially engaged processes.
-We provide pedagogical spaces to explore radical ideas around land and ancestral revitalisation.
-This requires, in part, picking apart some of the deeply buried obstacles that must be confronted as part of that process such as whiteness and the assumptions and ways of relating to each other and the earth that stem from it.
+We recognise that the kinds of knowledges and ways of being that need to be re/imagined for the possibility of futures beyond modernity/coloniality can only be regenerated through communally and ‘metabolically'(1) engaged processes that reckon with the ‘shit’, rather than by individuals, academics, or organisations with good intentions focused on ‘solutions’.
+We provide learning spaces to explore ideas and frameworks around land and ancestral revitalisation.
+This requires, in part, picking apart some of the deeply buried obstacles that must be confronted and composted as part of that process such as whiteness and the assumptions and ways of relating to each other and the earth that stem from it.